ronalddddd/proxy-cache/readme.md

 # Proxy Cache

-An express middleware compatible proxy cache with an extensible cache adapter interface.
-Comes with a TTL and MongoDB adapters.
+Programmable reverse caching proxy.
+Use as a stand-alone app or an express middleware.
+Comes with TTL and MongoDB adapters.

 # Install